defold/doc/docs/en/manuals/input.md

 ![Action dispatch](images/input/actions.png){srcset="images/input/actions@2x.png 2x"}

-Any component that is on the stack containing an `on_input()` function will have that function called with the following arguments:
+Any component that is on the stack containing an `on_input()` function will have that function called, once for each input action during the frame, with the following arguments:

 `self`
 : The current script instance.

 `action_id`
-: The hashed name of the message, as set up in the input bindings.
+: The hashed name of the action, as set up in the input bindings.

 `action`
 : A table containing the useful data about the action, like the value of the input, its location (absolute and delta positions), whether button input was `pressed` etc. See [on_input()](/ref/go#on_input) for details on the available action fields.